 U. S. Federal Government Research Provides Strong Support for BPA Safety

-In the last several years, federal government scientists have been conducting in-depth studies to answer key questions and clarify uncertainties about the safety of BPA.
+In the last several years, federal government scientists, such as at the Food and Drug Administration (FDA), have been conducting in-depth studies to answer key questions and clarify uncertainties about the safety of BPA.
 To date, more than 20 of these studies have been published in the peer-reviewed scientific literature.

 Key findings are briefly summarized below, with more detail available at the links.